AdobeDocs/experience-platform.en/help/destinations/catalog/social/facebook.md

 Before you can send your audience segments to [!DNL Facebook], make sure you meet the following requirements:

-1. Your [!DNL Facebook] user account must have the **[!DNL Manage campaigns]** permission enabled for the Ad account that you plan to use.
+- Your [!DNL Facebook] user account must have the **[!DNL Manage campaigns]** permission enabled for the Ad account that you plan to use.
-2. Add the **Adobe Experience Cloud** business account as an advertising partner in your [!DNL Facebook Ad Account].
+- The **Adobe Experience Cloud** business account must be added as an advertising partner in your [!DNL Facebook Ad Account].
 Use `business ID=206617933627973`.
 See [Add Partners to Your Business Manager](https://www.facebook.com/business/help/1717412048538897) in the Facebook documentation for details.
     >[!IMPORTANT]
     >
     > When configuring the permissions for Adobe Experience Cloud, you must enable the **Manage campaigns** permission.
 This is required for the [!DNL Real-time CDP] integration.
-3. Read and sign the [!DNL Facebook Custom Audiences] Terms of Service.
+- Read and sign the [!DNL Facebook Custom Audiences] Terms of Service.
 To do this, go to `https://business.facebook.com/ads/manage/customaudiences/tos/?act=[accountID]`, where `accountID` is your [!DNL Facebook Ad Account ID].

 ### Email hashing requirements {#email-hashing-requirements}